goreleaser/goreleaser/www/docs/customization/nfpm.md

         # (also available: interest_await, interest_noawait)
         interest:
           - some-trigger-name

         # activate a trigger for another package
         # (also available: activate_await, activate_noawait)
         activate:
           - another-trigger-name

       # Packages which would break if this package would be installed.
       # The installation of this package is blocked if `some-package`
-      # is already installed.
-      breaks:
-        - some-package

-      # Packages which would break if this package would be installed.
-      # The installation of this package is blocked if `some-package`